shane-mason/FicusOS/ficus_canopy/README.md

 # FicusOS Canopy

-This is the display module for the FicusOS
+This is the display module for the FicusOS.
+It processes incoming shell commands and responses and displays them on a 3.5' tft screen.

 ## Hardware Requirements